n8n-io/n8n-docs/docs/integrations/builtin/credentials/twitter.md

 ## Using OAuth

-/// warning | Recommended usage
+/// warning | Deprecation warning
 Only use this method if you're using the V1 version of the X node. n8n released V2 in [0.236.0](/release-notes/0-x/#n8n02360).
 ///

 --8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"